Dental Crown Owings Mills, MD

 Is the dental crown procedure painful?

 During the dental crown procedure, we will use local anesthesia to numb the area.
 The numbing agent will ensure that you will feel minimal to no pain during the treatment.
-However, most patients will experience sensitivity or discomfort after it wears off.
-You can manage this with over-the-counter pain medications if you need to.
-It usually subsides within a few days.

 Can I eat a normal diet with a dental crown?